mazziechai/kose-kata/README.md

 - [ ] Case normalization for note names
 - [ ] PostgreSQL support (in the far future)
 - [ ] More logging
+- [ ] Lazy pagination to improve performance

 ## Setup